-Nearly 40 years ago, when we first designed our door and frame units for the electricity boards, it was quite clear cut: the electricity (and gas) boards owned and were responsible for the meter boxes.
-However, when the industry was deregulated, these companies were no longer necessarily the billing company and so they no longer had this responsibility.
+Ritherdon started designing door and frame units nearly 40 years ago.
+At that time the answer to this question was clear.
+The electricity (and gas) boards owned the meter box and were responsible for them.
+Then came deregulation, and these organisations were no longer necessarily the billing company, so they no longer had this responsibility.

 - “A barrier or enclosure shall be firmly secured in place and have sufficient stability and durability to maintain the required degree of protection and appropriate separation from live parts…”

 - “Where it is necessary to remove a barrier or open enclosure or remove parts of enclosures, this shall be possible only: